sparkbox/standard/design/design-file_organization.md

 ## Root / -Projects / Project Name

-When you create a new project folder, the root project directory should contain six folders with two that are optional.
+When you create a new project folder, the root project directory should contain six folders (with two others that are optional).

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_76A2CDE662BC80FFEE513EA72F067BE0FAEA76B09B91F12E302C16DEA62A7533_1536344725279_Screen+Shot+2018-09-07+at+2.24.55+PM.png)